 Demonstrate, instruct, and participate in activities and outputs that result in the achievement of program outcomes as outlined in the Program Outcome Plan.

-Maintain records of child observations, anecdotal notes and education files.
-Consult with Site Manager when needed.
+Maintain records of permission and consents, authorization forms, child observations, anecdotal notes and education files.
+Consult with supervisor when needed.

 Prepare children and transition plans for children transitioning to another classroom or out of the program.

-Prepare purchase orders for classroom supplies and materials for the classroom.
+Prepare purchase orders for classroom supplies and materials for the classroom that are age appropriate ans submit to Site Manager for approval monthly and as needed.

 Responsible for room arrangements and equipment.
 Share in responsibility for cleaning up after classroom activities.